 • GBF 22: Ensure participation and rights-based approaches, recognizing Indigenous and local communities.

-• GBF 23: Promote gender equality and leadership of women and girls in biodiversity action
+• GBF 23: Promote gender equality and leadership of women and girls in biodiversity action.

 Olga Albuquerque